karlhorky/gray/README.md

       height             : 72px;
     " class="grayscale"></div>
     ```

+    Non-numeric background-size (cover, contain, ...) and background-position (center, ...) are not currently supported (pull requests welcome!).

 4. (Optional) Add class of ```grayscale-fade``` if you want transitioning from grayscale back to color on hover